Mean-Field Limit Derivation of a Monokinetic Spray Model with Gyroscopic Effects: Introduction

-Replacing $\nabla^\bot g$ with a $W^{1,\infty}$ kernel, the authors derived these equations as the mean-field limit of a model describing the dynamics of a finite number of particles moving in an incompressible fluid.
+Replacing $\nabla^\bot g$ with a $W^{1,\infty}$ kernel, Moussa and Sueur derived these equations as the mean-field limit of a model describing the dynamics of a finite number of particles moving in an incompressible fluid (see \cite[Corollary 1]{MoussaSueur}).
 Namely, for $N$ solid particles immersed in a fluid of vorticity $\omega_N(t,x)$ with initial condition $\omega_0$, if the number of particles becomes large and if at time zero their empirical measure $f_N(0)$ is close to a regular density $f_0$, then for any time $t$ $(f_N(t),\omega_N(t))$ is also close to the solution $(f(t),\omega(t))$ of \eqref{edp_ordre_2} starting from $(f_0,\omega_0)$.
 The system modeling the interaction between a fluid of vorticity $\omega_N$ and $N$ solid particles with positions $q_1,...,q_N$ and velocities $p_1,...,p_N$ is the following:

 where $\displaystyle{\frac{1}{N}}$ represents both the mass of a solid particle and the circulation of velocity around it.
-This model was established by Glass, Lacave and Sueur in \cite{GlassLacaveSueur} by looking at a rigid body in a fluid whose size goes to zero and its well-posedness was studied in \cite{LacaveMiot} by Lacave and Miot.
-Remark that we can formally obtain this system from Equation \eqref{edp_ordre_2} if we take
+This model was established by Glass, Lacave and Sueur in \cite{GlassLacaveSueur} by looking at a rigid body in a fluid and assuming that its size is going to zero.
+Its well-posedness was studied in \cite{LacaveMiot} by Lacave and Miot.
+Remark that we can formally obtain this system from System \eqref{edp_ordre_2} if we take

 By Theorem 1.2 of \cite{LacaveMiot}, we know that there exists a unique global weak solution of System \eqref{edo} on $\mathbb{R}_+\times \mathbb{R}^2$.